GSejas/markdown-toolbar/docs/codicons-reference.md

 # 🎨 Codicons Reference Guide

-This guide lists the validated VS Code Codicons used in the Markdown Toolbar extension to ensure all icons render properly.
+This guide lists the validated VS Code Codicons used in the Markdown Extended Toolbar extension to ensure all icons render properly.

 ## ✅ Verified Working Codicons